tecnomod-um/MEDIATA_frontend/README.md

-# MEDIATA Node Service
+# MEDIATA Front-End

-This component is deployed on-premise at each clinical site.
-It hosts and processes sensitive datasets locally and responds only to authenticated users holding valid Kerberos tickets.
+This is the single-page web client of the MEDIATA platform.
+It provides a responsive, secure, and user-friendly interface for interacting with federated clinical nodes through the central orchestrator.

 ## Features

-- Secure Kerberos ticket validation
-- Local dataset analysis (univariate + bivariate stats)
-- Lightweight preprocessing and integration pipeline
+- Kerberos-based login and session management (via TGTs and STs)
-- Dataset and DCAT metadata exposure
+- Remote multi-node discovery and metadata exploration
+- Statistical profiling, integration, and semantic mapping workflows
+- Ontology term suggestions (SNOMED CT, FHIR)
-- Exportable mapped files and RDF resources
+- Semi-automated FHIR mapping and export
+- Fully responsive UI with keyboard shortcuts and accessibility support

 This project is developed under the [MIT License](LICENSE.md).